Use the Azure SDK Tools to Package, Run, and Deploy an Application

 CSRun – A tool that is used to start the compute emulator with the appropriate application package.

-For Windows Azure SDK support and retirement information, see Azure SDK for .NET Support and Retirement Information.
+For Windows Azure SDK support and retirement information, see Support and Retirement Information for the Azure SDK for .NET and APIs.

 The compute emulator is a local emulator of Windows Azure that you can use to build and test your application before deploying it to Windows Azure.
 Some differences exist between running an application in the compute emulator and running it as a cloud service in Windows Azure.